zye306/python_tutorial/_sources/2_data_analysis.md

 # 2. Data Analysis Basics

 In this chapter, we are going to introduce some basic python packages that are used for data analysis.

+Objectives:

 This chapter include the following sections: